Lawrence Okolie: Okolie vs Jeżewski, Głowacki

-Okolie vs. Prašović
+Okolie vs Prašović

 Okolie made the first defence of his WBO cruiserweight title against WBO's #1 contender Dilan Prašović on 25 September 2021 on the undercard of Anthony Joshua vs. Oleksandr Usyk.
 Okolie retained his title, winning by third-round knockout.

-Okolie vs. Cieślak
+Okolie vs Cieślak

 It was announced on 7 January 2022, that Okolie would make his second WBO title defence against Michał Cieślak, who was at the time the #3 ranked WBO cruiserweight contender, on 27 February 2022.
 Okolie was seen as the 1/9 favourite to retain his title, while bookmakers had Cieślak as the 9/2 underdog.
 In a scrappy bout that featured a lot of grappling and rabbit punches, Okolie retained his world title with a unanimous decision victory, with judges' scorecards of 117–110, 116–111 and 115–112 in his favour.

+Okolie vs Billam-Smith

+Okolie fought long-time friend Chris Billam-Smith at the Vitality Stadium in Bournemouth on 27 May 2023.
+The fight was marred by a succession of warnings and two points deducted for Okolie, for holding and grappling.
+Billam-Smith knocked Okolie down three times during the fight, and won a majority decision.
+Two judges scored the bout 116–107 and 115–108 in favour of Billam-Smith while the third judge scored it even at 112–112.

+WBC bridgerweight champion

+Okolie vs. Rozanski

+On 24 May 2024 in Rzeszow, Poland, Okolie challenged Łukasz Różański for the WBC bridgerweight title.
+He won by knockout in the first round.

+Heavyweight

+Okolie vacated the title on 8 October 2024, stating he intended to move up to compete at heavyweight.
+Later that month he signed a promotional deal with Frank Warren's Queensberry Promotions having previously had spells on the books of both its main rivals, Boxxer and Matchroom Sport.

+He made his first appearance at heavyweight on 7 December 2024, with an opening round knockout of German boxer Hussein Muhamed at Wembley Arena in London.

+Okolie defeated Kevin Lerena by unanimous decision at Wembley Stadium in London on 19 July 2025.

+Okolie is scheduled to headline the Chaos in the Ring II event at Mobolaji Johnson Arena in Lagos, Nigeria, on 19 December 2025.